 6. Consider capacity – people, systems, processes

 How much extra are people going to be expected to do on top of their day-to-day commitments?
 Often people are so stretched already that they do not have the time to be involved in change activities as well.
 Consider how this burden can be eased, perhaps by arranging for temporary fill-ins to do their operational tasks.

 7. Get people engaged and listen to their concerns

-Allow people to voice their grievances and concerns (better out than in!), otherwise these fester and amplify, becoming much bigger problems and generating greater resistance.
+Allow people to voice their grievances and concerns (better out than in!); otherwise, these fester and amplify, becoming much bigger problems and generating greater resistance.
 People want to feel heard.
-Create opportunities for dialogue and tap into the expertise of communications specialists within your organisation if necessary, so you can tell the story of the proposed change in a way that resonates with all those involved.
+Good listening skills enable change, so create opportunities for dialogue and tap into the expertise of communications specialists within your organisation if necessary —so you can tell the story of the proposed change in a way that resonates with all those involved.

-The Change Management Practitioner qualification offers a range of models and routes to successful change, so you can find out what things can really make a difference for individuals, teams and organisations.
+Find out more about The Change Management Practitioner qualification, offering a range of models and routes to successful change, so you can discover what things can make a difference for individuals, teams and organisations.